adityachoudhary7/The_UltiMate_Tool/README.md

 The UltiMate Tool is a multi-utility desktop application that provides various tools to streamline your tasks.
 It offers a user-friendly interface with a left sidebar containing navigation icons for easy access to different tools.

+## Tools and Libraries

+The UltiMate Tool utilizes the following tools and libraries:

+- *PyQt6:* Provides a smooth and intuitive user interface, including navigation icons and toggle buttons for enhanced usability.
+- *os and sys:* Interact with the operating system, access file paths, and manipulate the Python runtime environment.
+- *win32com.client:* Allows interaction with COM objects, offering Windows-specific functionalities.
+- *random and ctypes:* Used for generating random numbers and working with C-compatible data types in Python, respectively.
+- *time:* Facilitates time-related operations in the application.

 ## Features

 - **Toggle Button**: The toggle button at the top of the left toolbar allows you to switch between tool icons and text representation for enhanced usability.

+## Getting Started
 ### Tool 1: Rename Files

 - This tool allows you to rename multiple Excel files supporting formats such as .xlsx, .xlsb, and .csv.